PoPoPoPony/LandscapePainter/README.md

 nvidia-smi
 ```

-You can skip this part if the infomation of GPU driver shows successfully.
+You can skip this part if the information of GPU driver shows successfully.
 ![](posters/nvidia-smi.png)

 2. Go <a href="https://www.nvidia.com/zh-tw/geforce/drivers/">here</a> to check your GPU version and download the driver.
 You may need to reboost your computer.